 Traditionally, the bride's parents paid for the wedding and the groom's parents took care of the rehearsal dinner.
 These days, anything goes.
 If both sets of parents are sharing the costs of the wedding, then perhaps you and your fiancé may want to pay for the rehearsal dinner.

 More and more couples are opting to keep the rehearsal dinner relaxed and low-key.
+Do something chill and outdoors if the season is right and you have a friend or family member willing to let you host it at their home.
 Aside from ensuring that it won't upstage the more formal wedding, a casual rehearsal dinner will loosen up guests who are meeting for the first time.
 The dress code can come down a notch or more from the wedding attire.
+Break out the jeans and beer—or at least khakis and cappuccino.
+You're going to dress to the nines for 12 hours at the wedding the next day, so you might as well be comfortable at your rehearsal dinner.
+Even highbrow types, according to our experts, are going for barbecues or casual affairs.
 To encourage conversation among guests, you might consider open seating rather than assigned tables and buffet or family-style food service.

 A fun way kick off the wedding weekend is to incorporate a theme into your rehearsal dinner.
 You can build the party around your cultural background, for example (as in a colorful tapas-and-paella fiesta to reflect a bride's Spanish heritage), or play up the wedding's location (say, a wine-and-cheese-tasting party if there are some vineyards in the area).
 Here are a few more rehearsal-dinner themes: